Tualeh/Pouring-problem/README.md

 this folder contains the following 7 files:

-2. "pouring.cc"
+2. "pouring.c"
-   This file is a C++ program.
-You can compile it for example with "gcc pouring.cc" and obtain the executable "a.out".
+   This file is a C program.
+You can compile it for example with "gcc pouring.c" and obtain the executable "a.out".

    You can start it as follows.
    "a.out -N5 -k4 -l20 -u80"